JvanKatwijk/qt-dab/README.md

 ![7.2](/res/read_me/technical-window.png)

-As  said, the progress bars disappeared, and indicators now tell whether or not the steps in the transformation from raw data to audio are successfull.
+As  said, the progress bars disappeared:  indicators tell whether or not the steps in the transformation from raw data to audio are successfull.
+Eseentiallu, if all indicators are green there should be sound.

 The buttons
 ---------------------------------------------------------------------------